 Most people are in hospital for no more than one day following their operation.
 Sometimes it is necessary to stay in longer to ensure that you are drinking enough and that symptoms of discomfort and nausea are well controlled.

 Will I be given medication to go home with?

 As part of our enhanced recovery programme, we ensure that all the necessary medications to minimise pain and nausea are provided before, during and after surgery.
 You can be assured that you will be sent home with the necessary medications.

 Will I be given a sick note?

-Sick notes are available from the ward.
+Sick notes are available from the ward and will be generically completed to state that you have undergone ‘surgery’ without stipulating the type of procedure.
 Please ensure you ask for yours before leaving.
-For the most, we provide a two week sick note for you to present to work.
+For the most, we provide a two-week sick note for you to present to work.
 If you require longer, this can either be arranged in advance during your consultation with Mr Alkhaffaf or after by contacting your GP.

 Arrange a Free consultation

 To arrange a FREE remote or face-to-face consultation, please complete the contact form, email us or call/message using the numbers below: